+- 96. Supplementary disclosures required by GAAP that help explain detail behind the accounting treatment of certain items in the financial statements is most likely found in which of the following sections of a corporate annual report?

+- a.
+Report of the Independent Accountants

+- b.
+Notes to the Financial Statements

+- c.
+Management's Discussion and Analysis

+- d.
+Balance Sheet

-- 96. A discussion of the financial statements with explanations of certain amounts in the statements is most likely found in which of the following sections of a corporate annual report?
-A. Report of the Independent Accountants B. Notes to the Financial Statements C. Management's Discussion and Analysis D. Balance Sheet 97.
-An investor found the following in an annual report: "The financial statements, in our opinion, present fairly the financial position, operating results, and cash flows, in conformity with accounting principles generally accepted in the United States."
+- 97. An investor found the following in an annual report: "The financial statements, in our opinion, present fairly the financial position, operating results, and cash flows, in conformity with accounting principles generally accepted in the United States."
 In which section of the annual report did the investor find this?

+- a.
+Balance Sheet

-A. Balance Sheet B. Notes to the Financial Statements C. Management's Discussion and Analysis D. Report of the Independent Accountants 98.
-Which of the following represents one of the purposes of the notes to financial statements? - A. To provide a place for management to justify questionable items in the statements. - B. To provide comparative ratios for the company's financial data - C. To provide the CPA's opinion of the fairness of the financial statements. - D. To satisfy the need for full disclosure of all the facts relevant to a company's results and financial position - 99.
-Accountants are the main reason financial statements are prepared.
+- b.
+Notes to the Financial Statements

+- c.
+Management's Discussion and Analysis

+- d.
+Report of the Independent Accountants

+- 98. Which of the following represents one of the purposes of the notes to financial statements? - a.
+To provide a place for management to justify questionable items in the statements - b.
+To provide comparative ratios for the company's financial data - c.
+To provide the CPA's opinion of the fairness of the financial statements - d.
+To satisfy the need for full disclosure of all the facts relevant to a company's results and financial position